openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-postgis.md

 ## Configure OpenMapTiles

-The next step is to configure OpenMapTiles project to generate tiles from your data.
+The next step is to configure the OpenMapTiles project to generate tiles from your data.
 Basically, you need to

 - create layer definition of your data
 - change `openmaptiles.yaml` so that it contains only your layer(s)